Nkluge-correa/Tucano/README.md

 All logs (e.g., training logs, evaluation results, energy consumption) related to training and evaluating the Tucano series can be found in the [`/logs`](./logs) folder.
 The manipulation and creation of the plots associated with our study are done via the following [notebook](./logs/logs-and-plots.ipynb).

-### Evaluations

-To learn more about the evaluation harness used to access the capabilities of the Tucano series, read [this file](./evaluations/README.md).

 ### Fine-Tuning

-Our fine-tuning process was divided into two stages: supervised fice-tuning ("instruction-tuning") and direct preference optimization (DPO).
+Our fine-tuning process was divided into two stages: supervised fine-tuning ("instruction-tuning") and direct preference optimization (DPO).

 #### Supervised Fine-Tuning (SFT)